SUPPORT OUR SENIORS

 APRC's actions exposes taxpayers to liabilities

-Read for yourself the and "" letters sent to City behalf of laid off senior manager
+Read for yourself the tort claim notice and "cease and desist" letters sent to City behalf of laid off senior manager

 Recall not passed by approximately 70% against and 30% favored.
 Low turnout, 5,804 out of 15,197 eligible voters (38%) casted a ballot.